stekylsha/ClashRoyaleStarterGuide/README.md

   minute left in the game, elixir rate is doubled, meaning you get twice the elixir per second you did in the first two minutes.
 Cool, huh?
 Well, your opponent is getting 2x elixir too.
 * Lanes
   * There is a right lane and a left lane.
 Troops have to go either right or left to get across the river in the middle of the arena.
+The exception to this is flying troops and hog rider: hog rider is able to jump the river.
 * Bridges
-  * There is a right bridge and a left bridge that troops have to cross to get into the river to the other side of the arena.
+  * There is a right bridge and a left bridge that most troops have to cross to get into the river to the other side of the arena.

 ## What not to do
 There are a couple of simple things that can make a world of difference.
 We'll start with what *not* to do.